mloning/minimal-python-app-using-docker-cron/README.md

 The `<output-directory>` is a directory on the host machine.
 Use the full, absolute path to specify it.
 It is used for writing out logs from the application.

 The configuration in `schedule.txt` will run the Python script every minute.
+Logs will saved to the `<output-directory>` on the host machine and in the `/output/` directory inside the container.

 To inspect the running container, you can: